idaholab/moose/framework/doc/content/syntax/MultiApps/index.md

 The main app stores the restart data for all sub-apps in its file.
-When restarting or recovering, the main app restores the restart data of all sub-apps into MultiApp's *backups* (a data structure holding all the current state including solution vectors, stateful material properties, post-processors, restartable quantties declared in objects and etc. of the sub-apps), which are used by sub-apps to restart/recover the calculations in their initial setups.
+When restarting or recovering, the main app restores the restart data of all sub-apps into MultiApp's *backups* (a data structure holding all the current state including solution vectors, stateful material properties, post-processors, restartable quantities declared in objects and etc. of the sub-apps), which are used by sub-apps to restart/recover the calculations in their initial setups.
 The same backups are also used by multiapps for saving/restoring the current state during fixed point iterations.